OptiMUS-0.3: Using Large Language Models to Model and Solve Optimization Problems at Scale: Experiments

 \subsection{Ablation Study}

-Table \ref{table:ablation} shows the impact of the choice of LLM on the performance of OptiMUS.
-We evaluate the OptiMUS system with both a leading closed-source LLM, GPT-4o, as well as a weaker open-source alternative, LLaMa-3.1-70B-Instruct \citep{meta2024llama3}.
-As expected, the performance of the OptiMUS-0.3 framework degrades when less capable LLMs, such as LLaMa-3.1-70B-Instruct, are used instead of GPT-4o, especially on hard modeling tasks.
+Table \ref{table:ablation} shows the impact of the choice of LLM on the performance of OptiMUS, broken down by its performance on the NLP4LP dataset.
+We evaluate the OptiMUS system with a leading closed-source LLM, GPT-4o, a reasoning model, o3, as well as a weaker open-source alternative, LLaMa-3.1-70B-Instruct \citep{meta2024llama3}.
+As expected, the performance of the OptiMUS-0.3 framework degrades when less capable LLMs, such as LLaMa-3.1-70B-Instruct, are used instead of GPT-4o or o3, especially on hard modeling tasks.
 Optimization tasks need complex reasoning, and smaller models may be better suited for simpler tasks.
-However, the OptiMUS-0.3 framework with LLaMa-3.1-70B-Instruct outperforms GPT-4o on with previous state-of-the-art prompting strategies, including Reflexion, on easy problems.
-This result highlights that the modular design of OptiMUS-0.3 not only allows it to outperform other prompting strategies using the same model, but can also makes the system more robust to the quality of the underlying LLM, allowing weaker cheaper models to match the performance of stronger models on simple optimization modeling tasks.
+However, the OptiMUS-0.3 framework with LLaMa-3.1-70B-Instruct outperforms GPT-4o with previous state-of-the-art prompting strategies, including Reflexion, on easy problems.
+We see that OptiMUS-0.3 is more robust to the quality of the underlying LLM, allowing weaker cheaper models to match the performance of stronger models on simple optimization modeling tasks.

+Since the inception of the OptiMUS project, newer frontier models (e.g., OpenAI's GPT-5) have continued to improve code-and-reasoning capabilities, so the absolute accuracies in Table \ref{table:ablation} should be interpreted as a point-in-time snapshot rather than a fixed ceiling.
+Moreover, because NL4OPT and NLP4LP are public benchmarks, it becomes increasingly difficult to fully rule out partial benchmark exposure for later models, a known issue in LLM evaluation, so our main takeaway is deliberately model-agnostic: the modular structure of OptiMUS yields consistent gains using a strong general model (GPT-4o), a reasoning model (o3), and a weaker open model.
+We expect the same qualitative trend to hold for newer models, with diminishing improvements as benchmarks approach saturation.

+Table \ref{table:ablation} also shows the impact of different components of the OptiMUS framework on its performance.
+Each row removes one component from the full OptiMUS-0.3 pipeline while holding all others fixed, so the accuracy gap between that row and the full system quantifies the marginal contribution of that component.